Asian markets mixed ahead of US midterms

 On Monday, US stocks climbed, with the Dow Jones Industrial Average finishing up 1.3 percent and the broad-based S&P 500 rising 1.0 percent.

-The next major data point that investors are watching is US inflation data due on Thursday.
+The next major data point that investors are watching is US inflation data due on Thursday, "which will be the next marker for the (Federal Reserve) on how high to take interest rates," said Stephen Innes of SPI Asset Management.

+Before the US Consumer Price Index data is released, "traders are unlikely to live bullish life to the fullest", he predicted.

-Seoul gained 0.8 percent, Taipei jumped 1.0 percent and Sydney was up 0.3 percent in morning trade, with Singapore also rising 0.2 percent.
+Seoul gained 1.1 percent, Taipei rose 0.9 percent and Sydney was up 0.4 percent, with Singapore also rising 0.4 percent.

-"Speculation about reopening continues to add some market volatility," Taylor Nugent, an economist at National Australia Bank, said in a commentary.
+"Speculation about reopening continues to add some market volatility," said Taylor Nugent, an economist at National Australia Bank.

 "In a timely reminder of the potential for Covid policy to hit output, Apple warned iPhone shipments will be lower than previously expected after China lockdowns affected operations at a supplier's factory," he noted.

-Shanghai was down 0.6 percent, while Jakarta fell 0.3 percent, Bangkok retreated 0.2 percent and Wellington dropped 0.7 percent.
+Shanghai closed down 0.4 percent, while Jakarta fell 0.7 percent and Wellington dropped 1.2 percent.

 New York - Dow: UP 1.3 percent at 32,827.00 (close)